Subsidence Repair Cost

 In the worst-case scenarios of subsidence, your house may need to have some serious underpinning installed.
 This is not only very costly, but it is also somewhat disruptive.

 The prices for this work can reach highs of around £50,000 in severe cases.
 This is quite rare, however.
-Most subsidence repair costs are a lot less than this, and the average cost you can expect to pay is around £5000-£15,000.
+Most subsidence repair costs are less than this, and the average cost you can expect to pay is around £5000-£15,000.

 Fixing subsidence is never a quick or easy job.
 You must follow a process that includes spotting the signs of subsidence, getting a diagnosis, and then moving on to fix the problem depending on how severe it is.